Some spaces of polynomial knots: Conclusion

-A similar thing happens in the space $\mathcal{P}_6$ also.
-We have seen that the spaces $\pd$ are path connected for $d\geq3$.
-However it will be interesting to explore the homotopy type of these spaces.
-For the space $\qd$, the exact number of path components are still not clear.
+We have seen that the space $\pd$, for $d\geq3$, is path connected.
+However, its homotopy type is not known.
+It will be interesting to explore the homotopy type of this space.
+The exact number of path components are known for the spaces $\mathcal{Q}_2$, $\mathcal{Q}_3$ and $\mathcal{Q}_4$ and we have proved that they are contractible.
+Also, we have shown that the path components of the space $\mathcal{Q}_5$ corresponding to the trefoil knot and its mirror image are contractible.
+Thus, in general, we may guess that the path components of the space $\qd$, for $d\geq5$, are contractible.
+Note that the exact number of path components of the space $\qd$, for $d\geq5$, are still not clear.